bytefish/bytefish.de/blog/aspnetcore_rebac.md

 ## Database Design ##

 If you are going to work with a relational database, then you should put all your database objects in version control.
-The best example for a SQL Server Database Project (SSDP) available out there is the [WideWorldImporters OLTP Database] example provided in the SQL Server examples repository:
+The best example for a SQL Server Database Project (SSDP) available out there is the "WideWorldImporters OLTP Database" example provided in the SQL Server examples repository:

 * [https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-ssdt](https://github.com/microsoft/sql-server-samples/tree/master/samples/databases/wide-world-importers/wwi-ssdt)